12th European short course on

 This course is held in cooperation with Prof. J.R.
 Lakowicz from the Center for Fluorescence Spectroscopy & the Department of Biochemistry and Molecular Biology, University of Maryland School of Medicine, Baltimore, Maryland, USA

-This course was held in Europe for the eleventh time.
-More than 40 people from universities and industry from 13 different countries participated.
-They attended 12 lectures and 5 hands-on experiment sessions with 5 different instruments from 2 companies, covering different methods and procedures in fluorescence spectroscopy.
+More than 40 people from universities and industry from 13 different countries participated in the annual fluorescence course which took place for the twelfth time now.
+They attended lectures and hands-on experiment sessions covering different methods and procedures in fluorescence spectroscopy.

 The lectures on Monday and Tuesday dealt with basic of steady-state and time-resolved fluorescence spectroscopy, instrumentation and data analysis.
 They covered time- and frequency-domain measurements, anisotropy, solvent effects, quenching and Förster Resonance Energy Transfer (FRET).